Rachael-Stead/Horiseon-Online-Marketing-Agency/README.md

 My project aims to benifit users by increasing search engine optimisation and improve accessability/functionality with the following additions
 * Can be found though search engines
 * Webpage name is featured in the tab/toolbar in browsers
-* Bbility utlize the bookmark feature
+* ability utlize the bookmark feature
 * Enhanced accessibility features including for mobile devices
 * Use of alt text for images
 * cleaner CSS and HTML code templates